seerapusairam/my-rag-app/README.md

    ```

 4. **Add your data:**
-   Place the text data you want to query in the `data.txt` file.
+   Place the PDF data you want to query in the `data.pdf` file in the project root directory.

 ## Usage